A person who tells anecdotes in a skillful and amusing way; a storyteller; a narrator

 And then she wondered if other families had access to this invaluable gift—if other families could open a book tomorrow or in 20 years and read about their beloved family members.

-Joshua Savoie, a native of South Carolina, graduated from the University of Louisiana at Lafayette with a Bachelor of Business Administration in both finance and management.
+Joshua Savoie graduated from the University of Louisiana at Lafayette with a Bachelor of Science in Business Administration in both finance and management.
 After losing two grandparents unexpectedly, Joshua realized how little he knew about their life stories.
 Now, he is honored to help other families avoid his regret by capturing memories that would otherwise die with their owner.
-Joshua corresponds with our storytellers and their families, schedules interviews, and ensures our clients have smooth life story preservation journeys.
+Joshua handles all of our printing.

-Taylor Girouard can’t remember a time when she wasn’t absolutely in love with reading.
+Taylor earned her Bachelor of Liberal Arts from Louisiana Christian University.
+She can’t remember a time when she wasn’t absolutely in love with reading.
 Over the years, she gravitated toward the grammar side of language.
 This Louisiana native is meticulous and detail-oriented, so the proofreading role fits her flawlessly.
 She especially loves proofreading life story books, finding it richly rewarding to achieve excellence in lasting family heirlooms.